 Technical debt quadrant, by Martin Fowler

 But the best in the business do know how to handle such high uncertainty.
-They use unit tests when appropriate, continuously refactor code that has accumulated too much cruft, and they won't accept messy code as technical debt.
+They use unit tests when appropriate, continuously refactor code that has accumulated too much cruft, and won't accept bad code as technical debt.
 Here's a free VSCode extension to help you do all that directly in your editor.

 Often, the very real restrictions we face—project deadlines, budget constraints, and more—mean that we can only afford to pay back the most pressing technical debt that’s getting in the way of our most immediate and predictable goals—the code that's a burden today.
 This is what drove us to write about how to stop wasting engineering time on technical debt.